fieldtrip/website/faq/how_change_mri_orientation_size_fov.md

     disp(mri)

            dim: [256 256 256]        % the size of the 3D volume in voxels
        anatomy: [256x256x256 int16]  % the numeric data, in this case anatomical information
      transform: [4x4 double]         % affine transformation matrix
       coordsys: 'ctf'                % description of the (head) coordinate system
            hdr: [1x1 struct]

-This volume is already aligned to the 'ctf' head [coordinate system](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined).
-But the alignment by itself does not change the orientation of the original **anatomy** field, it just adds a transformation matrix which allows for relating each voxel coordinate to the CTF head coordinate system.
-(Note: the transformation matrix is taken into account at subsequent computations.)
+This volume is already aligned to the CTF head [coordinate system](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined).
+But the alignment by itself does not change the orientation of the original `anatomy` field, it just adds a transformation matrix which allows for relating each voxel intensity to the corresponding voxel location in the CTF head coordinate system.
+Note that the transformation matrix is taken into account at all subsequent computations.

-When the anatomical data is plotted, the default behavior is to plot the anatomical data as it is in the **anatomy** field (without changing its orientation according to the transformation matrix).
-This is the reason why anatomical data is sometimes plotted with the top of the head pointing downwards (figure 1).
+When the anatomical data is plotted, the default behavior is to plot the anatomical data as it is in the `anatomy` field, without changing its orientation according to the transformation matrix.
+This is the reason why anatomical data is sometimes plotted with the top of the head pointing to the bottom of the screen (figure 1).

     cfg = [];
     ft_sourceplot(cfg,mri)